 Ojise Oratorical Contest.

 The Howard County Chapter of Alpha Phi Alpha Fraternity, Inc. with the financial support of the Alpha Foundation of Howard County presents the Ojise Essay Contest.
 This contest encourages critical thinking, research, analysis, and academic competition for African American males of Howard County Public School System.
 The contest exposes students to important history and literature that is relevant to the African Diaspora.
-Ojise means messenger in the language of the Yoruba language.
+Ojise means messenger in the language of the Yoruba people.
 The Youruba is an ethnic group of Nigeria, West Africa.

 Kappa Phi Lambda chapter with financial support from the Alpha Foundation of Howard County provided several scholarship for high school and college students.